roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   Hollie coughed, covering up a nervous giggle.
 She realised she had coughed up the woman's pussy, as her mouth was glued to her hole.
 She wondered about that, and blew into it, between sucking and licking.
 As much as she hated admitting it, Angela was right.
 She was becoming an expert pussy sucker.

   Hollie was experimenting too.
 The woman didn't seem to notice what she was doing to her.
 If she got away with this she would try it on Angela.
 It would be just a small retribution, but she needed something, to keep a hold of her sanity.
-Report_Story #3